Have you got a Chinese Evergreen, and you always wonder, ‘how often to water Chinese Evergreen’?

 During the winter, a south or west-facing window would be ideal, whereas, during the summer, a north or east-facing window would be preferred.

-However, make sure your Chinese Evergreen isn’t near any windows or vents that blow cold air.
+However, ensure your Chinese Evergreen isn’t near windows or vents that blow cold air.

-Some growers consider Chinese Evergreen to be a greenhouse plant because of its high humidity requirements.
+Some growers consider Chinese Evergreen a greenhouse plant because of its high humidity requirements.

-Warmer temperatures with a bit of humidity are better for these plants than freezing and dry situations with below 65 degrees Fahrenheit.
+Warmer temperatures with some humidity are better for these plants than freezing and dry situations below 65°F.

-Keep your Chinese Evergreen away from cold-breathing windows or vents — the warmer the setting, the better as they thrive at humidity range of 50 to 60 percent.
+Keep your Chinese Evergreen away from cold-breathing windows or vents — the warmer the setting, the better.

 Mist your plant frequently to improve humidity levels, and try placing it in a humid-prone part of your home, such as your kitchen or bathroom.

-If your environment is very dry, a tiny space humidifier can be placed near your plant to help it thrive.
+If your environment is arid, a tiny space humidifier can be placed near your plant to help it thrive.

 Watering Requirements in Different Seasons

-Chinese Evergreen plants need to be watered more regularly in hotter, drier climates or throughout the growing season.
+You should water Chinese Evergreen frequently in hotter, drier climates or throughout the growing season.